 - You pinned lots of jeans and pants but have a ton of skirts collecting dust in your closet.

-- Maybe you pinned a dozen monochromatic looks yet own a ton of patterned tops and skirts.
+- Maybe you pinned a dozen monochromatic looks yet own a ton of patterned tops and dresses.

-- Does your board have scarves and accessory heavy looks, but you never incorporate them into your daily outfits?
+- Do the outfits on your board have scarves and accessories, but you never incorporate them into your daily outfits.

 Challenge #2: A Quick Closet Edit

 You can do this next step all at once or over a few days; it just depends on how much you have in your closet.

 Set up a workspace in or close to your closet.
 Designate three piles:

 Keepers: For anything you know you love, use regularly, and fit in your style.